nastyaosetrova8/projectfor-biz/README.md

-# A web application on React.
+# A web application on React.js.

 The database code for this project can be found at the link - https://github.com/nastyaosetrova8/db-projectfor.
 The back-end part is created on Node.js and deployed on Render.com hosting.